-I grew up in several small towns all over northern India.
+I grew up in several small towns across northern India.
 That multi-ethnic multi-lingual upbringing taught me how to adapt quickly to changing circumstances as well as the merits of employing multiple perspectives to aid understanding of complex issues.
-An avid reader, I have a voracious appetite for the new and the interesting in multiple fields, e.g. economics, military history, existential philosophy, etc. I also find immense joy in working with people who are talented, irreverent, and iconoclastic.
+An avid reader, I have a voracious appetite for the new and the interesting in multiple fields, e.g. economics, military history, existential philosophy, etc. I also find immense joy in working with people who are talented, iconoclastic, and original.
 All of that is helping me run Braiq.

 Ph.D.
 Psychology, University of California San Diego